Ashikaga, a town steeped in medieval history - a place where prayers and wishes come true

 Hatsuyama Festival (Petanko Festival)

-This is the festival for opening mountain day held at Otoko Sengen Shrine and Onna Sengen Shrine.
-Babies who were born during the previous year come to the shrines to receive sacred stamps on their foreheads to pray for their eternal health.
+This is the festival held on the June 1st, the first day of the climbing season at Otoko Sengen Shrine (upper shrine) and Onna Sengen Shrine (lower shrine).
+The festival is said to have started over 400 years ago.
+Babies who were born during the previous year come to the shrines to receive sacred stamps on their foreheads and for their families to pray for their healthy and good life.
+The name of the festival, “Petanko,” represents the sound made when the stamp is put on the baby’s forehead.

 Ashikaga Summer Festival